How to Turn Google Sheets into a Translator

 add outline google docs

-Many people love Google Docs, Sheets, and all the other free office services from Google because of how efficient and familiar they are.
+Many people love Google Docs, Sheets, and all the other free office services from Google because they are efficient and familiar.

-What fewer people know is just how cross-compatible Google Docs is with other services from Google.
-One good example is how you can use Google Sheets and transform it into a multi-language translator.
+Fewer people know just how cross-compatible Google Docs is with other services from Google.
+One good example is how you can transform Google Sheets into a multi-language translator.

-This can be easily done by manipulating a few cells and giving them specific functions to operate off of.
+This can be easily done by manipulating a few cells and giving them specific operating functions.

 How can I turn Google Sheets into a translator?